SageSELab/AidUI/object_detection/synthetic_data_generation/README.md

-This is the README file for Synthetic Data Preparation Module
+This is the README file for Synthetic Data Generation Module